Modeling the Light Curve and Spectra of SN 2023aew: The light curve

-The implication is that the HS spin-down power will first be absorbed by the $\sim 0.05M_{\odot}$ ejecta before re-energizing the expanded SN ejecta.
-The reprocessed HS spin-down luminosity then re-energizes the expanded SN ejecta by depositing energy ($E_{\rm HS, SpD}\sim 2\times 10^{49}\times (30\ {\rm ms}/P_{\rm HS})^{-2}$ erg) into it over a timescale given by the width of the transient ($\sim$ tens of days; see Figure \ref{fig:LC-LFBOTS}).
-Thus, we recover scenario (i) without requiring the HS to collapse into a black hole or relying on excessive gamma-ray leakage when fitting the late-time phase of the second peak in the LC.
-Interestingly, the QN ejecta will eventually catch up with the expanded SN ejecta at around $v_{\rm QN, ej}/(v_{\rm QN, ej}-v_{\rm ej})\times t_{\rm HS} \sim 175$ days since the SN explosion, potentially causing the late bumps without invoking a precessing HS.
-In other words, the Gaussian modulation model, which has been used to explain the late bumps as a result of HS precession, should also be applicable here.
+The implication is that the HS SpD power will first be absorbed by the $\sim 0.05M_{\odot}$ ejecta (re-processed) before re-energizing the expanded SN ejecta.
+When $E_{\rm NS, SpD}> E_{\rm SN}$, the supernova ejecta is blown out by the time the transition occurs, thereby unveiling the LFBOT.
+Otherwise, the LFBOT is buried deep inside the SN ejecta and re-energizes the expanded SN ejecta by depositing energy ($E_{\rm HS, SpD}\sim 2\times 10^{49}\times (30\ {\rm ms}/P_{\rm HS})^{-2}$ erg) into it over a timescale given by the width of the transient ($\sim$ tens of days; see top panel in Figure \ref{fig:LC-LFBOTS}).
+Thus, we recover scenario (i) without requiring the HS to collapse into a black hole or relying on excessive gamma-ray leakage when fitting the second peak in the LC.

+This is illustrated in the bottom panel in Figure \ref{fig:LC-LFBOTS} based on the $18M_{\odot}$ SN parameters used for the bottom panel in Figure \ref{fig:LC-NS-HS} with the same time delay $t_{\rm HS}=108$ days.
+The corresponding LFBOT parameters are listed in Table \ref{table:table4} prior to re-processing by the expanded SN ejecta.
+A fit to the second bump is obtained by using the LFBOT luminosity as an input to Eq.
+(3) in \citet{chatzopoulos_2012} with the opacity of the expanded SN ejecta set to $0.2$ cm$^2$ g$^{-1}$.